 But things changed drastically once I started college.
 In addition to my meeting new people I was also introduced to new food and started eating differently.
 No, wings from Domino's at 1am were not one of them, but there was shrimp.
 The first time I tried it was when friends put together a dinner.
 Out of respect, I decided to try one.
 Embarrassingly enough I had to ask for instructions.
 The rest is history.

 Today I eat seafood more than any other food.
 Shrimp, salmon, sardines, scallops, tuna - I love it all!
-I particularly like the versatility of it but especially that of shrimp.
-It takes minutes to cook and is relatively inexpensive.
+And particularly like the versatility of shrimp as it takes minutes to cook and is fairly inexpensive.

 Probably one of my favorite ways of eating shrimp is with avocado and citrus.
 For this salad, I used orange, avocado and fennel.
 If you're not a big fan of licorice, roasting it for a few minutes will cut down on the sometimes overpowering taste.
 I happen to love fennel and like it raw or roasted.
 For this dish, roasting it for 10 minutes provides a nice balance to the other ingredients.
 It's quick to make and is the ideal lunch if you're looking for something refreshing and light.

 2 tbsp olive oil divided